Do you want to see puffins in Iceland but unsure where is the best place to see them?

 I am a bird addict.
-I actually have a separate account for all my bird photos Instagram – @mytravelbirds so feel free to follow me on there too!
+I have a separate account for all my bird photos Instagram – @mytravelbirds follow me on there too!

 Keep reading for my top tips on how you can see puffins without a tour and where the best place to see puffins on your trip to Iceland (hint go east).

 Where to See Puffins in Iceland?